 - Go out and explore the world around you for inspiration.

-- Read books on worldbuilding approaches or history books to inspire you
+- Read books on different approaches or history books to inspire you

 So far in our fantasy worldbuilding guide, we’ve covered how to go about crafting a world and we’ve looked at few sources of inspiration.
 Next up in our guide to building a world, we’ll look at some great ways to reveal your world.